 After receiving their Assessment Notices or tax bills, property owners may review any property on the Assessment Roll and compare their assessment with that of other similar properties.
 Tax rolls; however, are not open to the public.

-Annually City Council determines the municipal budget for the coming year.
+City Council annually determines the municipal budget for the coming year.
 There are always public consultations.
 After revenues, such as grants from other levels of Government and industry and user fees, are taken into account the balance of the budget must come from property taxes.
 Property taxes are determined using a mill rate.
 City Council sets the municipal mill rates required to raise the revenue needed to provide for City services.
-"Mill” means "thousand”, and is the tax rate for each 1,000 dollars of portioned assessment.
+"Mill” means "thousand”, and is the tax rate for every 1,000 dollars of portioned assessment.
 If the mill rate is 19.630 it can also be stated as .019630.

-Similarly the School District of Mystery Lake sets their mill rate.
+Similarly, the School District of Mystery Lake sets its mill rate.
 These taxes are collected on behalf of the School District by the City.
 The Education Support Levy is determined by the Province annually and is levied on commercial properties only.
 The Education Property Tax Credit Advance ($700 in 2011) is applied to any residence that is occupied by the registered owner on January 1 of the year.
 (An owner can receive the credit on one property in Manitoba only.)

 Supplementary tax statements are processed throughout the year to applicable properties.
-There is a 30 day period to appeal the supplementary assessment following which there are 60 days before the supplementary taxes are due.
+There is a 30-day period to appeal the supplementary assessment following which there are 60 days before the supplementary taxes are due.

 The City of Thompson levies a tax on all businesses set up in commercial space.
 The business assessment is separate from the real property assessment and is calculated in a different manner.
 The levy is a percentage of the business assessment.
-In 2013 the levy was 4.49%.
-Business tax statements are mailed at the end of July and are due September 30.

 |Year||Business Tax (%)|